-Ardeko was the fruit of plans made to develop a section in the centre of this attractive development area close to the River Seine in Boulogne-Billancourt, France.
+Ardeko was the fruit of plans made to develop a section in the centre of this attractive and growing area close to the River Seine in Boulogne-Billancourt, France.
 The design theme for the project was the reinterpretation of the classic “city block” with its courtyards, parks and pathways.

-The very sculptural lines of ardeko are of remarkable purity.
-The architects Baumschlager & Eberle imagined some subtleties that affirm the identity of the building: stone work declining modelling structures, countertop facades and cutouts, smoothed design on aligned facades, appearance of Bush coup in Recessed facades.
+The sculptural lines of Ardeko are made from remarkable purity.
+The architects Baumschlager & Eberle imagined some subtleties that affirm the identity of the building: stone work declining modelling structures, countertop facades and cutouts.
+Smoothed design on aligned facades with the appearance of Bush coup in Recessed facades.

-The choice of a very beige stone naturally stems from the inspiration “Art Deco” of the building, and can no longer be a stone of LSI stone.
-This architectural style combines the perfect visibility of the facades of 145 meters in length with the sober elegance of the whole.
+The choice for a very beige stone stems was naturally inspired in the “Art Deco” of the building.
+This architectural style combines the perfect visibility of the 145 meters length facades with the sober elegance of the whole building.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.